HOMEMADE DOG TREATS

-- Sauté, turning the liver and pressing it slightly with the back of a spoon until it’s broken down into a paste.
-(If you’re using other organ meat that doesn’t break down like liver, cook the bits well) and remove from the heat.
+- Sauté, turning the liver and pressing it slightly with the back of a spoon until it’s broken down into a paste and remove from the heat.
+(If you’re using other organ meat that doesn’t break down, cook the bits well).

 - Place the bacon in a food processor and pulse to grind it.